OpenDataology/website/content/en/docs/distributions/openshift/install-kubeflow.md

     ...
     ```

-1. The command below looks up the URL of the Kubeflow user interface assigned by the OpenShift cluster.
-You can open the printed URL in your browser to access the Kubeflow user interface.
+1. The command below looks up the URL of the OpenDataology user interface assigned by the OpenShift cluster.
+You can open the printed URL in your browser to access the OpenDataology user interface.

     ```
     oc get routes -n istio-system istio-ingressgateway -o jsonpath='http://{.spec.host}/'